Ultra-leftism

-In Marxism, ultra-leftism encompasses a broad spectrum of revolutionary Marxist currents that are anti-Leninist in perspective.
+In Marxism, ultra-leftism encompasses a broad spectrum of revolutionary Marxist currents.
 Ultra-leftism distinguishes itself from other left-wing currents through its rejection of electoralism, trade unionism, and national liberation.
-The term is sometimes used as a synonym of Italian left communism.
-"Ultra-left" is also commonly used as a pejorative by Marxist–Leninists and Trotskyists to refer to extreme or uncompromising Marxist sects.
+"Ultra-left" is also commonly used as a pejorative by some Marxist–Leninists, or some Trotskyists, to refer to extreme or uncompromising Marxist sects.

 Historical usage

-The term ultra-left is rarely used in English.
-Instead, people tend to speak broadly of left communism as a variant of traditional Marxism.
-The French equivalent, ultra-gauche, has a stronger meaning in that language and is used to define a movement that still exists today: a branch of left communism developed by theorists such as Amadeo Bordiga, Otto Rühle, Anton Pannekoek, Herman Gorter, and Paul Mattick, and continuing with more recent writers, such as Jacques Camatte and Gilles Dauvé.
+The term ultra-left is usually used to define a movement or branch of left communism developed by theorists such as Amadeo Bordiga, Otto Rühle, Anton Pannekoek, Herman Gorter, and Paul Mattick, and continuing with more recent writers, such as Jacques Camatte and Gilles Dauvé.
 This standpoint includes two main traditions, a Dutch-German tradition including Rühle, Pannekoek, Gorter, and Mattick, and an Italian tradition following Bordiga.
 These traditions came together in the 1960s French ultra-gauche.
-The political theorist Nicholas Thoburn refers to these traditions as the "actuality of ... the historical ultra-left".
+The political theorist Nicholas Thoburn refers to these traditions as the "actuality of the ultra-left".

 The term originated in the 1920s in the German and Dutch workers movements, originally referring to a Marxist group opposed to both Bolshevism and social democracy, and with some affinities with anarchism.

 The ultra-left is defined particularly by its breed of anti-authoritarian Marxism, which generally involves an opposition to the state and to state socialism, as well as to parliamentary democracy and wage labour.
 In opposition to Bolshevism, the ultra-left generally places heavy emphasis upon the autonomy and self-organization of the proletariat.
 It rejected the necessity of a revolutionary party and was described as permanently counterposing "the masses" to their leaders.
 Dauvé also explained:

 The ultra-left was born and grew in opposition to Social Democracy and Leninism—which had become Stalinism.
 Against them, it affirmed the revolutionary spontaneity of the proletariat.
 The German communist left (in fact German-Dutch), and its derivatives, maintained that the only human solution lay in proletarians' own activity, without it being necessary to educate or to organize them ...
 Inheriting the mantle of the ultra-left after the war, the magazine Socialisme ou Barbarie appeared in France between 1949 and 1965.

 One variant of ultra-leftist ideas was widely revived in the New Left of the 1960s, and particularly in the May 1968 moment in libertarian socialist movements such as Big Flame, the Situationist International, and autonomism.